aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The file is assumed to contain the final drift curve and no iterations are performed to update the curve.
 The curve may be smoothed using LOESS smoothing before being interpolated and applied to the data.

-The
-``Drift File``
-method allows the same drift to be applied to multiple data sets.
+The ``Drift File`` method allows the same drift to be applied to multiple data sets.
 For example if an image is produced with a white light channel for drift tracking and two different colour channels with localisation data the same drift from the white light image can be used to correct both sets of localisations.

-.. index:: reference stack alignment
+.. index:: Reference Stack Alignment

 Reference Stack Alignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The drift can be calculated using a reference stack image, for example this may be a white light image taken during the experiment.
 The reference stack must be a single stack image.
 Some microscopes may make a separate image during acquisition for the white light.
-However if all the frames are joined into a master image then you can extract reference stack slices from a master image using ``ImageJ``'s ``Substack Maker`` plugin (
-``Image > Stacks > Tools > Make Substack...``
+However if all the frames are joined into a master image then you can extract reference stack slices from a master image using ``ImageJ``'s ``Substack Maker`` plugin (``Image > Stacks > Tools > Make Substack...``).
-).

 The slice numbers in the reference stack will not correspond to the slices in the localisation results.
 Therefore the plugin allows the user to specify the actual slice number of the first slice in the reference stack (start frame), and then the frame spacing between slices in the stack.
 The actual frame for the stack is then calculated as the previous frame (starting from the start frame) plus the frame spacing.